-According to the Centers for Disease Control, accidents are the fourth leading cause of death in the United States, taking over 135,000 lives each year.
+According to research conducted by the Centers for Disease Control and Prevention, accidents are one of the top five leading causes of death in the United States, taking over 135,000 lives each year.

-Many riders cover other major causes including the critical illness riders.
-These add-on provisions increase the scope of a standard life insurance policy so the insured can customize it to fit his needs and changing lifestyle.
+Many riders cover other major causes, including the critical illness riders.
+These add-on provisions increase the scope of a standard, underwritten life insurance policy so the insured can customize it to fit his or her needs and changing lifestyle.

-An accidental death rider provides added protection if the insured dies as a result of bodily injury from an accident.
+An accidental death rider ensures added financial protection if the insured dies as a result of bodily injury from an accident.

-The insurance company typically pays twice the face value of the policy, hence, its other moniker, double indemnity rider.
+The insurance company typically pays twice the face value of the policy, hence its other moniker: the double indemnity rider.

-These policies often cover other major injuries such as the loss of a limb or body function such as sight at a portion of the face value.
+These policies often cover other major injuries, such as the loss of a limb or vision loss, at a portion of the face value.

 Who Should Consider an Accidental Death Rider?

-Usually, this rider isn’t part of a standard life insurance policy.
-Despite its rank in the causes of death, disease is much more likely than accidents, causing several times the number of deaths.
+Despite its rank in the causes of “natural” death, diseases, such as heart disease or diabetes, are much more likely than accidents and cause several times the number of deaths.

-If an individual participates in risky activities such as skydiving, an insurer will not honor a claim if the insured perishes as a result of it.
-The same caveat applies to death from military service or illegal activities.
+- High-Risk Participants: An insurer will not honor a claim if the insured perishes as a direct result of participating in high-risk activities, such as skydiving or riding dirt bikes.
+The same caveat applies to death from serving in the military or participating in any illegal activities.

-Some plans include a cap on the benefit with payouts doubling for a fare-paying passenger traveling on a Common Carrier such as an airplane or train.
+Some common plans include a cap on the benefit with payouts doubling for a fare-paying passenger traveling on a Common Carrier, such as an airplane or a train.

-The distinction between passenger and pilot is crucial.
+The distinction between passenger and pilot is crucial when it comes to this provision.
 While an insurance company will cover the former, it will not pay a death benefit from a death as the direct result of the latter.

-Therefore, it’s essential to research an insurer’s conditions on the provision.
+Therefore, it’s essential to research an insurer’s fixed conditions on the provision beforehand.